 Slice the cooked Hirekatsu into 2cm strips and set aside.

-Place some of the rice in a bowl, then top with the salad leaves/cabbage and the sliced fried pork.
+Place some of the rice in a bowl, and drizzle some of the miso sauce, then top with the salad leaves/cabbage and the sliced fried pork.

 Pour the miso sauce over the top and sprinkle with sesame seeds then serve!

-Nutritional value is an indication only as it is difficult to calculate oil absorption accurately.
+Nutritional value is an indication only as it is difficult to accurately calculate oil absorption.